Andros Townsend: Luton Town

-Having left Everton in June 2023, Townsend spent preseason on trial at newly promoted Burnley as a free agent ahead of the 2023–24 season.
-It was reported that contractual agreements had initially been made with Burnley, but these were later withdrawn prior to the start of the season, leaving Townsend without a club.
+Having been released from Everton in June 2023, Townsend spent preseason on trial with newly promoted Premier League side Burnley as a free agent ahead of the 2023–24 season.
+It was reported that contractual agreements had initially been made with Burnley, but these were later cancelled prior to the start of the season, leaving Townsend without a club.
 He later described the collapsed move as "the toughest conversation I've had in my career" and that he was "in tears" when he was informed.

-Following the failed move to Burnley, Townsend began trials with Luton Town, also newly promoted to the Premier League.
-On 11 October 2023, he was officially signed by the club on a short-term contract until January 2024, making his debut 10 days later as a substitute in an away league match at Nottingham Forest.
+Following the failed move to Burnley, Townsend began a trial with Luton Town, whom also were newly promoted to the Premier League.
+On 11 October 2023, he officially signed for the club on a short-term contract until January 2024.
+He made his debut for the club as a substitute in an away league match at Nottingham Forest on 21 October.

-On 23 December 2023, Townsend scored his first goal for Luton in a 1–0 win over his former club Newcastle United at Kenilworth Road.
+On 23 December, Townsend scored his first goal for the Hatters in a 1–0 win over his former club Newcastle United at Kenilworth Road.

 In January 2024, Townsend signed a new long-term contract with Luton Town.

 Antalyaspor

-On 12 September 2024, Townsend was sold to Turkish club Antalyaspor and signed a two-year deal with them.
+On 12 September 2024, Townsend was sold to Turkish club Antalyaspor, signing a two-year contract.

 Kanchanaburi Power

-On 5 August 2025, Townsend joined newly-promoted Thai League 1 club Kanchanaburi Power.
+On 5 August 2025, Townsend moved to Thailand, joining newly-promoted Thai League 1 club Kanchanaburi Power.
 He made his debut for the club coming on as a substitute in a match against Ratchaburi in a 1–1 draw on 16 August.

+PT Prachuap

+Townsend left Kanchanaburi following their relegation from the top flight and joined fellow Thai club PT Prachuap in August 2026.
+In September 2026, Townsend was run over by a pitch roller during warmup for a league match, in what has been described as "a bizarre incident".
+He reportedly avoided serious injury.